mobizt/FirebaseClient/README.md

 `<network_status_callback>`The network status callback function.

-Inside the `<net_connect_callback>`, the complete operation for the carier (network) and internet connection should be perform and waits until the internet connection was established.
+In the `<net_connect_callback>`, the complete operations for the carier (network) and internet connection should be performed and waits until the internet connection was established.

-In side the `<network_status_callback>` function, the `status` (Boolean variable) that passed by reference in the function, should be set based on the network status.
+In the `<network_status_callback>` function, the `status` (Boolean variable) that passed by reference in the function, should be set based on the network status.

-See [this example](examples/App/NetworkInterfaces/GenericNetwork/GenericNetwork.ino) for using WiFi with `GenericNetwork` for demonstation.
+See [GenericNetwork example](examples/App/NetworkInterfaces/GenericNetwork/GenericNetwork.ino) for using WiFi with `GenericNetwork` for demonstation.

 - ### Required Operation Flows

-When using this library, user have to follow the following operation flows otherwise unknown errors can be occurred.
+When using this library, you should follow one of the following operation flows otherwise unexpected errors can be occurred.

 ![Operation Flows 1](https://raw.githubusercontent.com/mobizt/FirebaseClient/main/resources/images/operation_flows1.png)